wotakumoe/wotaku/docs/guides/manga/madokami.md

 # Madokami Guide

 [Madokami](https://manga.madokami.al/) is a private website that hosts manga, novels and artbooks.
 They upload the same manga rips found on nyaa without compression.
 You can either download from their site (upto 3 parallel downloads) or directly read in [mihon & their forks](#mihon-forks) using [Keiyoushi repo](https://keiyoushi.github.io/docs/guides/getting-started#adding-the-extension-repo) extension.
-You sign up by joining their IRC channel and trying your luck at gacha rolls.
+Open registrations are closed, but you can always join their IRC channel and try your luck at gacha rolling for an account.
 <br>

 ## Creating Account